Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 In order to even have the possibility of removing the first line, the HTML is parsed with regex in order to find the text before the first line break.
-In computer science, it is well known that
+In computer science, it is recommended that
-[you should not parse HTML with regex](https://stackoverflow.com/a/1732454), because it is mathematically impossible to correctly parse HTML with regex.
+[you should not parse HTML with regex](https://stackoverflow.com/a/1732454), because it is mathematically impossible to fully describe and parse HTML with regex.
 Unfortunately, Yomichan's handlebars does not expose any HTML parser, so we are left with using regex to parse our HTML.
 Due to this, an unexpected dictionary format may cause the resulting export to